Introduction

 ‘The colour red is back.
 It is now a red circle in front of me.’

-I offer the sentences for this perception and afterwards she expressed that she now longer felt sick.
+I offer the sentences for this perception and afterwards she expressed that she no longer felt sick.
 The level of distress: 3.
 I ask Amber to explore this.
 She notices that she is still breathing heavy and her heart is pounding.
 It feels like panic.
 I guide her with an advanced Logosynthesis® protocol to get in touch with what is happening in her body.
 From this brief exploration, she senses: ‘Don’t be annoying.
 It’s ok.’
 A faded image of her grandmother appears, which is linked to a sense of ‘upset’ and ‘reassured’.
 I offer the three sentences for ‘the faded image of my grandma’.

 ‘My breathing feels easier.
 I don’t need to try so hard.’